Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Main Results

 \subsection{Block design schemes: Locally differentially private schemes based on block designs}

-We propose a general class of schemes based on block designs, which not only contains randomized response (RR) \cite{RR-65Stanley}, subset selection (SS) \cite{SS-18MinYe}, Hadamard response (HR) \cite{HR-19Acharya}, and projective geometry response (PGR) \cite{PGR-22Feldman}, but also contains novel schemes achieving (near-) optimal risks while requiring lower communication costs.
-Our scheme is motivated by the observation that the aforementioned previously known mechanisms can be stated in the following way\footnote{Hadamard response in \cite{HR-19Acharya} considers some truncated submatrix of Hadamard matrix when there is no Hadamard matrix matching to the input data size.
+We propose a general class of schemes based on block designs, which not only contains randomized response (RR) \cite{RR-65Stanley}, subset selection (SS) \cite{SS-18MinYe}, Hadamard response (HR) \cite{HR-19Acharya}, and projective geometry response (PGR) \cite{PGR-22Feldman}, but also contains novel schemes achieving {exact optimality} while requiring lower communication costs.
+Our scheme is motivated by the observation that the aforementioned previously known mechanisms can be stated in the following way: \begin{enumerate} \item An incidence structure $(\mathcal{X},\mathcal{Y},\mathcal{I})$, which is $r$-regular, $k$-uniform, and $\lambda$-pairwise balanced for some $r$, $k$, and $\lambda$, is determined in a certain way, which is different for each mechanism. \item For given $X=x$, the mechanism draws an independent Bernoulli random variable $B$.
+The mechanism outputs an element in $\mathcal{I}_x$ uniform randomly if $B=1$, and else, outputs an element in $\mathcal{Y} \setminus \mathcal{I}_x$ uniform randomly. \end{enumerate}

+\begin{remark} The works \cite{HR-19Acharya}, \cite{PGR-22Feldman} mentioned that their mechanisms satisfy the regular and the pairwise balanced properties{, and presented a framework of privacy schemes using these two properties}.
+We note that, however, they described these properties not in the context of incidence structure or block design, and did not capture the uniformity. \end{remark}

+\begin{remark} Hadamard response in \cite{HR-19Acharya} considers some truncated submatrix of Hadamard matrix when there is no Hadamard matrix matching to the input data size.
 For simplicity, we only refer to HR without such truncation, and we introduce the concept of truncation in Section \ref{subsec:RPBD}.
 Also, the Hadamard matrix used for the original version of HR does not satisfy uniformity.
-But, its slight modification by removing the first column and the first row satisfies uniformity and achieves lower worst-case $\ell_2^2$ risk.
-In this paper, we refer to the HR with this modification.}: \begin{enumerate} \item An incidence structure $(\mathcal{X},\mathcal{Y},\mathcal{I})$, which is $r$-regular, $k$-uniform, and $\lambda$-pairwise balanced for some $r$, $k$, and $\lambda$, is determined in a certain way, which is different for each mechanism. \item For given $X=x$, the mechanism draws an independent Bernoulli random variable $B$.
-The mechanism outputs an element in $\mathcal{I}_x$ uniform randomly if $B=1$, and else, outputs an element in $\mathcal{Y} \setminus \mathcal{I}_x$ uniform randomly. \end{enumerate}
+But, its slight modification by removing the first column and the first row satisfies uniformity and the corresponding scheme achieves lower worst-case $\ell_2^2$ risk than the original version.
+In this paper, we refer to the HR with this modification. \end{remark}

-\begin{remark} The works \cite{HR-19Acharya}, \cite{PGR-22Feldman} mentioned that their mechanisms satisfy the regular and the pairwise balanced properties.
-We note that, however, they described these properties not in the context of incidence structure or block design, and did not capture the uniformity. \end{remark}